fluencelabs/js-client/docs/classes/FluencePeer.md

 • `get` **internals**(): `Object`

-Does not intended to be used manually.
+Is not intended to be used manually.
 Subject to change

 #### Returns